Real estate investment trusts can help those with commercial mortgage debt needs

 Unlike an equity REIT, which invests in the development and operations of property, a mortgage REIT invests in real estate debt or mortgages.
 Mortgage REITs raise money through a public or private offering of membership interests to investors, and then make loans secured by first-lien interests in real property located throughout the U.S.

-The minimum investment amount varies by fund, but a public nonlisted REIT — which is registered with the Securities and Exchange Commission (SEC) but does not offer publicly traded shares — often requires an initial outlay of $2,500 or less, according to the National Association of Real Estate Investment Trusts (Nareit).
+The minimum investment amount varies by fund, but a public nonlisted REIT — which is registered with the Securities and Exchange Commission (SEC) but does not offer publicly traded shares — often requires an initial investment of $2,500 or less, according to the National Association of Real Estate Investment Trusts (Nareit).
 Private funds that typically target accredited or institutional investors may require a buy-in of up to $25,000.
 But these amounts are considerably less than some investment vehicles that require up to $1 million or more as an initial investment, thus limiting them to large institutional investors.

-For savvy investors, mortgage REITs can provide financing for income-producing real estate through the purchase or origination of mortgages and mortgage-backed securities, which earn income from the interest on these investments.
+For savvy investors, mortgage REITs can provide financing for income-producing real estate properties through the purchase or origination of mortgages and mortgage-backed securities, which earn income from the interest on these investments.
 According to Nareit, these investment vehicles can offer essential liquidity to the real estate market.
 Mortgage REITs can be used for residential and commercial mortgages, as well as residential mortgage-backed securities (RMBS) and commercial mortgage-backed securities (CMBS).
 Typically, these funds focus on either the residential or commercial mortgage market, although some invest in both RMBS and CMBS.

 An individual may buy shares in a mortgage REIT, which can be listed on major stock exchanges, structured as a public nonlisted fund or arranged as a private REIT that is exempt from SEC registration.
 Shares also can be purchased through a mutual fund or exchange-traded fund.
 Nareit notes that investors have found value in mortgage REITs mainly because of their history of relatively high dividends.